Our commitment to improving Aboriginal health

 ‘Marang Dhali’ is the Wiradjuri language phrase for ‘eating well’.
 We acknowledge and thank Stanley Vernard ‘Stan’ Grant Snr, AM, an Elder of the Wiradjuri Nation and Language Specialist of the Elders Council, for his advice and permission to use this phrase in the title of our Program.

-Aboriginal participants cook healthy recipes, discuss ideas for good nutrition and share the prepared meal together, or take some home for the family to try.
-Target groups have included Elders and men’s groups, young mothers and teenagers.
+Participants cook healthy recipes, discuss ideas for good nutrition and share the prepared meal together.

 Mental health, drug & alcohol

 The mental health of our Aboriginal people is very important to us.
 Read more about